Wheel Options Campaign FAQs

 Q. What are the Facebook promotional prizes?

-There will be one winner each week of $100 American Express gift card.
+There will be winners each week of $20 Starbuck gift cards and Boltbus tickets.
 Winners will be posted on our Facebook page and will be notified by Wheel Options.

 back to top

 Q. How do I claim my prize if I am a winner?

 Your jurisdiction representative will contact your employee transportation coordinator to arrange for the delivery of your prize.
 If you do not have an employee transportation coordinator, then your jurisdiction representative will contact you directly.